ScarWann/ScarWann/README.md

 - I’m @ScarWann, a Ukrainian student trying to get into programming
 - I have some experience with: Python, C++, Bash, HTML, CSS and JS.
-Also some basic Lua, but only played around with it while making a simple Factorio mod
+The most familiar with Python and its many libraries (numpy, mpl, scikit, pandas, numba, etc.)
 - Running Ubuntu daily, planing on switching to Arch soon

 <!---